obedm503/microwiki/README.md

   suggest files and directories at `<current dir>/`.
 If the wiki link is `[[Class notes]]`, it will suggest files and directories at `<current dir>/Class notes/`.
+- `Tab`: When inside a wiki link, go to next wiki link.
+- `Shift-Tab`: When inside a wiki link, go to previous wiki link.

 ## Useful links